ixt/QuickResonanceCode/README.md

 to scan, get an app to scan codes with, some android versions have this built in, I recommend [zxing scanner](https://github.com/zxing/zxing). copy all the text to a clipboard, paste into a browser window.

-this method, and future script as well as all examples are under CC-0, check COPYING.txt to read further.
+this method, script as well as all examples are under CC-0, check COPYING.txt to read further.